Why Repetition Makes Your Music Stronger?!

 I reference this track too much but “I Remember” by Deadmau5 and Kaskade is extremely repetitive.
 Nine minutes of the same damn chord progression.

-The primary reason it’s a compelling track is because they modulate timbre which makes it feel far less repetitive.
+The primary reason it’s a compelling track is that they modulate timbre which makes it feel far less repetitive.
 The track is also a great demonstration of energy.

 Another example would be to take a clean guitar part and switch on the overdrive at some point.